CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex1.md

 In this lab, you have completed the following tasks:

-- Configured standard and strict protection policies using Microsoft Defender for Office 365
+- Enabled Microsoft Defender CSPM to activate advanced posture management capabilities.
-- Enabled Microsoft Defender CSPM and verified security posture settings
+- Configured both Standard and Strict preset security policies to protect users based on risk levels.
-- Simulated phishing and malware attacks using Attack Simulation Training
+- Launched phishing and malware simulations using Attack Simulation Training.
-- Assessed user vulnerability and policy effectiveness through simulation results
+- Evaluated user responses to simulated attacks and verified that protection policies were working as expected.

 ### You have successfully completed the lab.
 Click on **Next >>** to proceed with the next Lab.